-This trap applies mainly to your product or service that you are creating.
+This trap applies mainly to the product or service that you are creating.

 The main message here is to truly understand your customer.
 If you don’t have a customer you don’t have a business model.

-The best way to understand your customer?
-Get out of the office and speak to them!
+There are many great ways to improve your customer experience, but the best way to do it?
+Get out of the office and go and speak to them.